BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_04.md

 !img("zcell027.png")

 Down from here is a hidden *Sitrus Berry*.
 Back up towards the top of the map, go down the right side and grab the hidden *Chesto Berry*.
 Down the stairs, grab the hidden *Reverse Candy*, *Great Ball*, and *PP Up*.
-Below you'll find a *Guard Spec.* and a hidden *Oran Berry*.
+Below you'll find a *Guard Spec* and a hidden *Oran Berry*.
 To the left and up from here, a tile above the leftmost red mushrooms before the stairs contains a *Persim Berry*.
 Go up the first stairs then left.
 Two tiles right of the leftmost red flower is a *Sitrus Berry*.
 Pick up the *Guard Spec*. below.

 Head up...